 - Superior Court Administration can supply the names and contact information of court-approved transcribers.
 This information is also available on the Cowlitz County Superior Court website.

 - If the proceeding being appealed is a civil matter, or if the appellant in a criminal matter is not indigent, the per-page rate for transcription cannot exceed the prevailing rate currently being charged in the county.
 It is your responsibility to arrange with the transcriber those portions of the record to be transcribed and the per-page transcription rate.
 It is also your responsibility to pay the transcriber.
-The court will provide the transcriber with a copy of the recorded proceeding at a cost of $25 per disc payable to the Superior Court Clerk.
+The court will provide the transcriber with a copy of the recorded proceeding at a cost of $25 for each day / courtroom, payable to the Superior Court Clerk.
 A check should accompany your completed order form.

 - Your Statement of Arrangements can indicate that you have made arrangements with the court to have the digital record prepared and sent to the transcriber you have selected.
 Please provide two copies of the Statement of Arrangements to Court Administration.